-- 1.6.1 At every meeting of the Board, the following persons shall be physically present in the meeting room of the Board: - The Chair of the Board or Standing Board or their designate - At least five additional members of the Board - The Director of the Board or their designate - The Manager of Corporate Services or their designate. - 1.6.2 At the request of any Board member, the Board shall provide the member or representative with electronic means of participating in one or more meetings of the Board or Standing Board Committee except where to do so would not comply with section 1.6.1. - 1.6.3 A member of the Board who participates in a meeting through electronic means shall be deemed to be present at the meeting but not counted towards quorum. - 1.6.4 A member of the Board shall be physically present in the meeting of the Board for at least three regular Board meetings in each twelve month period beginning December 1 (Education Act 1998 s.229(1)). - 1.6.5 For the period beginning when a member of a Board is elected or appointed to fill a vacancy and ending on the following November 30, the member shall be physically present in the meeting room of the Board for at least one regular Board meeting for each period of four full calendar months that occurs during the period beginning with the election or appointment and ending the following November 30 (Education Act 1998 S.229(2)). - 1.6.6 The electronic means shall permit the Board member to hear and be heard by all other participants in the meeting.
+- 1.6.1 At every meeting of the Board, the following persons shall be physically present in the meeting room of the Board: - The Chair of the Board or Standing Board or their designate - At least five additional members of the Board - The Director of the Board or their designate - The Manager of Corporate Services or their designate. - 1.6.2 At the request of any Board member, the Board shall provide the member or representative with electronic means of participating in one or more meetings of the Board or Standing Board Committee except where to do so would not comply with section 1.6.1. - 1.6.3 A member of the Board who participates in a meeting through electronic means shall be deemed to be present at the meeting but not counted towards quorum. - 1.6.4 A member of the Board shall be physically present in the meeting of the Board for at least three regular Board meetings in each twelve month period beginning December 1 (Education Act 1998 s.229(1)). - 1.6.5 For the period beginning when a member of a Board is elected or appointed to fill a vacancy and ending on the following November 30, the member shall be physically present in the meeting room of the Board for at least one regular Board meeting for each period of four full calendar months that occurs during the period beginning with the election or appointment and ending the following November 30 (Education Act 1998 S.229(2)). - 1.6.6 The electronic means shall permit the Board member to hear and be heard by all other participants in the meeting and a method of conveying votes and gaining the floor will be determined prior to the meeting.

 (Note: Section 1.6 requires a reasonable implementation period to ensure the electronic resources are in place.)